tvartom/UltraPing/README.md

 // software, but I realized it could be made.
 // Instead of starting from scratch, I started to modify Tim Eckel's excellent
 // library.
 Tim's library also taught me a lot of ultrasonic sensor programming.
+// Would be honored if Tim wants to include any of my code in his project.
 // ---------------------------------------------------------------------------
 //
 // ---------------------------------------------------------------------------